Course Strand Leader | Dr Keith Johnston

 The programme is intended for persons who wish to gain a comprehensive and contemporary understanding in a number of disciplines that inform educational theory and practice.
 It is appropriate for practitioners working at all levels in education (primary, post-primary and tertiary) as well as those who have a professional interest in education.

-The taught component contains four modules, with each module containing approximately 25 hours of contact time.
+The taught component contains four strand modules, with each module containing approximately 25 hours of contact time.
 Modules will be offered on week day evenings in Trinity College normally from 4-6pm during both Semesters.
 The modules will take an interactive approach based around relevant readings and student participation.
 Assessment will be by means of academic papers of approximately 4000-5000 words in length (or equivalent).
 Activities such as student presentations, case-studies or portfolio type projects may form part of the assessment of some of the modules.
 Students who have attained a satisfactory level in their module assignments may progress to the dissertation year.
 This is a research year and the student will be involved in the writing of a dissertation under the guidance of a supervisor.
-A course in research methods forms part of the dissertation work.
+A course in Academic Lireracy and Research Methods (ALRM) is a core part of the first year.